echoedinvoker/Odoo14tt/14/tutorial/1-arch/memo.md

 ### _Composition of a module_

-> Nono of bellow elements are mandatory.
+> None of bellow elements are mandatory.
 Some modules may only add data files (e.g. country-specific accounting configuration), while others may only add business objects.

 **Business objects**